RESEARCH STARTER

 Weak evidence also hints that astaxanthin might reduce blood pressure, help prevent heart disease, lower cholesterol, protect the lens of the eye against cataracts, protect the stomach against ulcers, and reduce the risk of macular degeneration.
 However, for none of these uses (or any other) can astaxanthin be remotely called a proven treatment.
 Also, two studies failed to find astaxanthin significantly more effective than a placebo for treating stomach irritation in people with dyspepsia (nonspecific stomach pain).

 An area that has gained support through scientific study is the use of astaxanthin to combat the effects of oxidative stress on the body, which can lead to degenerative conditions in the brain and eyes.
 In clinical studies where participants were given astaxanthin, older adults appeared to improve their brain function compared to patients in the placebo group, suggesting astaxanthin may help with neurodegenerative conditions, such as dementia.
-Similarly, participants in another study who were given astaxanthin appeared to increase blood flow to their eyes, combatting many eye conditions astaxanthin was theorized to help.
+Similarly, participants in another study who were given astaxanthin appeared to increase blood flow to their eyes, combating many eye conditions that astaxanthin was theorized to help.
 However, it is essential to note that these small studies sometimes produced conflicting results, and astaxanthin was combined with other supplements.

 Safety Issues